holtrop/propane/doc/user_guide.md

 In a parser rule code block, parser values for the right side fields are accessible as `$1` for the first field's parser value, `$2` for the second field's parser value, etc...
-For the `IntegerDeclaration` rule, the third field value can also be referred to as `${name}`.
+For the `IntegerDeclaration` rule, the first field value can also be referred to as `${visibility}` and the third field value can also be referred to as `${name}`.
 The `$$` symbol accesses the output parser value for this rule.
 The above examples demonstrate how the parser values for the rule components